 Climate change is the process of the Earth heating up.
-It describes the changes in conditions such as weather, temperature and rainfall over a long period of time.
-With years of observing the planet, scientists have discovered that one of the major consequences of climate change is global warming – the Earth’s surface getting warmer.
+It describes the changes in conditions such as weather, temperature, and rainfall over a long period of time.
+After years of observing the planet, scientists have discovered that one of the major consequences of climate change is global warming – the warming of the Earth’s surface.
 They estimate that human activities have caused the planet to warm by 1°C since the Industrial Revolution that started in 1760.
 While it might not sound like much, this is a very important issue for us and wildlife all around the world.
+We prepared an easy guide on climate change for kids.

 The Earth is surrounded by a layer of gas, called the atmosphere.
 When sunlight enters the atmosphere, some of the sun’s heat is reflected from clouds and the atmosphere, while most of it is absorbed by the Earth’s surface, which makes the Earth warm enough to live on.